VietNguyen1612/Journese/readme.md

 # Journese

-Journese is your all-in-one travel companion, enabling you to post trips, connect with fellow travelers, chat, discover new places, and schedule shared journeys, all within a single mobile application
+Journese is a travel and social networking project developed using React Native with Expo.

 ## Table of Contents
 * [Features](#features)